 As each shot is fired manually, the case of the cartridge or shotshell is ejected automatically and the chamber is reloaded automatically.

 - To open the action, you must pull back the bolt’s operating handle (on a rifle or shotgun) or the slide (on a pistol).
 Most semi-automatics, when the bolt or slide is pulled back, will lock in the open position if the magazine is empty.
 If the firearm does not lock open, it means that a cartridge or shotshell from the magazine has gone into the chamber, making the firearm ready to fire.
 A few semi-automatics do not lock open and must be held open to check the chamber.

 - To unload, first remove the magazine and lock the action open.
 Then make sure it’s unloaded—visually check the chamber for an additional cartridge or shell.

 - On a semi-automatic, the trigger must be pulled each time a shot is fired.
-This makes the semi-automatic different from the fully-automatic firearm, which fires continuously as long as the trigger is held down.
-The fully-automatic firearm may not be used for hunting.
+This makes the semi-automatic different from the fully automatic firearm, which fires continuously as long as the trigger is held down.
+The fully automatic firearm may not be used for hunting or sport shooting.